 Mason County, WA

-Although this lake has plenty to offer on its own, its proximity to PNW hiking highlights makes it a perfect addition to a long weekend outdoors.
-Olympic National Park rises to the north, making Lake Cushman an excellent starting point for some serious views.
-The trail to Mount Ellinor brings you to one of the Olympic Peninsula’s most popular summits, or follow a trail through Copper Creek canyon to see the abandoned Apex Mine site.
+With its proximity to PNW hiking highlights, Lake Cushman is a perfect addition to a long weekend outdoors.
+Olympic National Park rises to the north, making this scenic spot an excellent starting point for some serious views.
+The trail to Mount Ellinor brings you to one of the peninsula's most popular summits, or follow a trail through Copper Creek canyon to see the abandoned Apex Mine site.
 Back at Lake Cushman, kayaking, stand up paddleboarding, and cliff jumping are popular ways to get moving.
 At the end of an activity-filled day, the view of the night sky above the lake makes reserving a campsite well worth it.

 5. Crater Lake

 Crater Lake National Park, OR

 The National Park website describes Oregon’s most popular national park as “Deep Water in a Sleeping Volcano.”
 Already sold?
 There’s so much more to say!
 Crater Lake is the deepest lake in the US, and because all of the water comes directly from snow or rain, it’s one of the cleanest and clearest lakes in the world.
 With an average 43 feet of snow each year, Crater Lake National Park is one of the snowiest places in the country.
 Be sure to check which roads and services are open before making your trip, as unexpected snowstorms can slow things down even in the summer months.
 Hike the islands made from volcanic remains, cycle with a view, and stay at the campground before it closes for the early winter.

 Whether you’re looking for relaxation or adventure, any of these Alpine Lakes will provide a magical view to match.
 If your summer lacked in lake days, it’s not too late to add a day trip to your agenda!